Contact

 Sarah Kowitz DL – Chair

-a reporter and editor before raising a family In New York and then East Sussex.
-She lived and worked in Asia and America for a number
+Born and educated in London, Sarah worked in journalism as a reporter and editor before raising a family In New York and then East Sussex.

-of years and since returning to the UK has been an active supporter
+She lived and worked in Asia and America for several years and since returning to the UK has been an active supporter of not-for-profit arts, education, and horticulture organisations.

-She is a trustee of Hastings Contemporary, Hastings International Piano and the Fairlight Arts Trust, a Patron Governor of Ark Schools and a Founder director of Bridgepoint, Rye.
+She is a trustee of Hastings Contemporary, Hastings International Piano, and the Fairlight Arts Trust, a Patron Governor of Ark Schools, and a Founder Director of Bridgepoint, Rye.
 She is a Deputy Lieutenant of East Sussex, an Honorary Doctor of the University of East Anglia, and a Fellow of the Royal Horticultural Society.

 Jonathan Marten

-Prior to spending the past 30 years as a freelance Performer, Examiner and Adjudicator he was Director
+Jonathan Marten studied organ, piano and orchestral conducting at the Royal College of Music.
+Prior to spending the past 30 years as a freelance Performer, Examiner and Adjudicator he was Director of Music of a school in Hastings

-he re-established an ‘all male’ choral tradition, formed the St. Peter’s Singers, the Bexhill Festival Choir and in 1969 began a separate girls’ choirs, parallel to the boys’ choir, possibly the first in what has become a trend in UK Parish Churches and Cathedrals.
+and of Choral Societies as well as Bexhill Parish Church where he re-established an ‘all male’ choral tradition, formed the St. Peter’s Singers, the Bexhill Festival Choir and in 1969 began a separate girls’ choirs, parallel to the boys’ choir, possibly the first in what has become a trend in UK Parish Churches and Cathedrals.

 In 1987 he was chosen by Chichester Cathedral to study the Lutheran Tradition of Church Music and training of organists in Berlin.
 Whilst there he attended the Berliner Kirkenmusikschule and played in various venues.
 He has examined throughout the world for the Royal Schools of Music and has also adjudicated piano and other classes in Festivals in the UK and abroad.
 He has sat on the Jury in Concerto competitions in Hong Kong and Hastings, of which he was the original inspiration for, and planner of, the first Hastings International Piano Concerto Competition in 2005.